Big-Bytez/cse110-fa21-group19/admin/team.md

 **Nicholas Pham**

 Yo!
 My name is Nicholas, but my family calls me Nicky or Nick.
 I am a fourth year Math-CS major who enjoys hydroponic gardening 🌱 and baking cheesecake 🎂.
 For more, you can go check out my [GitHub](https://github.com/nlpham) !

+**Zhuoyu Tan**

+Hey!
+My name is Zhuoyu, I also go by George.
+I am a senior CS major.
+I play PC game 🎮and go to gym 🏋️in my free time.
+For more, you can go check out my [GitHub](georgetanUCSD) !